ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Training and testing set

 \subsection{Simulating \lyaf data}

-To extract \lyaf measurements from each simulation, we first select one of the simulation axes as the line of sight and displace the simulation particles from real to redshift space along this axis.
-Then, we compute the transmitted flux fraction along $768^2$ uniformly-distributed line of sights along this axis using \textsc{FSFE}\footnote{\url{https://github.com/sbird/fake_spectra}.} \citep{bird2017FSFEFakeSpectra}; these lines of sight are commonly known as skewers.
-The resolution of the skewers is set to 0.05 Mpc, which is enough to resolve the thermal broadening and pressure scales, and are spaced by 0.09 Mpc in the transverse direction.
-We checked that \pthreed and \poned measurements within the range of interest (see \S\ref{sec:input_fitting}) do not vary by increasing the line-of-sight resolution or the transverse sampling.
-After that, we repeat the previous steps for the three simulation axes to extract further cosmological information, as each simulation axis samples the velocity field in a different direction.
-Finally, we scale the effective optical depth of the skewers to 0.90, 0.95, 1.05, and 1.10 times its original value \citep[see][for more details about this approach]{hydro_Lukic2015}, which is equivalent to running simulations with different UV background photoionization rates.
+To extract \lyaf measurements from each simulation, we first selected one of the simulation axes as the line of sight and displace the simulation particles from real to redshift space along this axis.
+Then, we computed the transmitted flux fraction along $768^2$ uniformly distributed line of sights along this axis using \textsc{FSFE}\footnote{\url{https://github.com/sbird/fake_spectra}} \citep{bird2017FSFEFakeSpectra}; these lines of sight are commonly known as skewers.
+Following \citet{Gadget_Springel}, we computed pressure forces using the density-entropy formulation of smoothed particle hydrodynamics (SPH) with a cubic spline kernel and 33 neighbors\footnote{This approach may lead to biases in flux statistics \citep{hydro_Chabanier2023}.}.
+We set the resolution of the skewers to 0.05 Mpc, which is enough to resolve the thermal broadening and pressure scales, and spaced these by 0.09 Mpc in the transverse direction.
+We checked that \pthreed and \poned measurements within the range of interest (see Sect.~\ref{sec:input_fitting}) do not vary by increasing the line-of-sight resolution or the transverse sampling.
+We repeated all the previous steps for the three simulation axes to extract further cosmological information, as each simulation axis samples the velocity field in a different direction.
+Finally, we scaled the effective optical depth of the skewers to 0.90, 0.95, 1.05, and 1.10 times its original value, which is equivalent to running simulations with different UV background photoionization rates \citep[see][]{hydro_Lukic2015}.